zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-configuration-overview.md

  * **scriptoptimze**: Leverage the performance optimizations in the base controller.
 A value of `true`  , whereas a value of `false` .

+ For more information about loading extension configuration files, see [portalfx-extensions-testing-in-production-overview.md#loading-customized-extensions](portalfx-extensions-testing-in-production-overview.md#loading-customized-extensions).

 <a name="overview-understanding-which-extension-configuration-to-modify"></a>
 ### Understanding which extension configuration to modify